sword0x00/CPTS-cheatsheet/README.md

 ```
 ##### SMB
 ```
+#Enum for SMB
+nmap --script smb-os-discovery.nse -p445 10.10.10.40

-# Connect to a specific SMB share
+# Connect to a specific SMB share --> -L for list & -N suppresses the password prompt
 smbclient //<FQDN IP>/<share>
+smbclient -N -L \\\\10.129.42.253

-# Interaction with the target using RPC
+# Interaction with the target using RPC --> -U for username
 rpcclient -U "" <FQDN IP>

 # Enumerating SMB shares using null session authentication.